natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 > opcode is the 2-byte VersionOp opcode: $0011.
 This is followed by the 2-byte
 > Version opcode: $02FF

-So I could look at the decompressed `PPic` files and look for `0011` and `02FF` to confirm that the decompression was successful.
-The QuickDraw PDF also contains a decompiled picture on page 749 that was a great reference for comparing against the binary files.
+With this information I thought I could look at the decompressed `PPic` files and look for header bytes like `0011` and `02FF` to confirm that the decompression was successful.
+The QuickDraw PDF also contains a decompiled QuickDraw image on page 749 which was a great reference for comparing against the binary files.

 ```text
 data 'PICT' (128) {